 In order to obtain life-cycle profiles for hours worked and the hourly wage earned we follow an approach similar to Wallenius (2011).
 We use data from the Current Population Survey (CPS) for the United States in the years 1976 up to and including 2012.
-The sample is restricted to males that work a positive number of hours, have at least a high school diploma, are born after 1951 and are between the age of 25 and 55.
+The sample is restricted to males that work a positive number of hours, have at least a high school diploma and are between the age of 25 and 55.
 The reason for restricting attention to this age range is to avoid sample selection issues as a consequence of schooling and early retirement.
 For each individual we have data on the birth year, weeks worked last year, usual hours worked per week, wage and salary income and educational attainment.
-We construct pseudo panel data by following the different representative samples of individuals with the same year of birth over time.
+We construct pseudo panel data or synthetic cohorts by following the different representative samples of individuals with the same year of birth over time.
 A distinction is made between two skill types: those with at least 4 years of college (the 'skilled') and those with less (the 'unskilled').

 We normalize hours worked to a unit time endowment under the assumption that individuals have 14 hours available for work per day or 98 per week.
 For a given cohort we find the average number of hours worked at each age by averaging over the corresponding observations using the sampling weights.
 We then take the average over cohorts by age and skill type, see Figure 5(a).
 The hours profile is nearly flat between ages 25 and 55 for both skill types, which fits well with our assumption of a labour supply decision at the extensive margin only.
-We set the time requirement of a full time job equal to the average value $\bar{l} = 0.440$ .
+We set the time requirement of a full time job equal to the average value $\bar{l}=0.440$.

 We adjust the hourly wages by the consumer price index so that they are measured in 1999 US dollars and comparable across years.
 For each cohort we find the average hourly wage at each age by skill type.
 We then normalize the resulting cohort profiles by the wage at age 25 of the unskilled.
 After averaging over cohorts we obtain the life-cycle profile depicted in Figure 5(b).
+There is a clear hump-shaped pattern for both skill types.

 The parameterization then proceeds as follows.
 We fix the interest rate at 3.5% per year and assume that unskilled and skilled individuals earn the same return per unit of effective labour which is normalized to unity.
-The long-run per-capita economic growth rate is 2%.
-We set the rate of time preference equal to $\rho = 0.010$ and choose a value for
+The long-run economic growth rate is 2%.
+We set the rate of time preference equal to $\rho=0.010$ and choose a value for the curvature parameter for the felicity of leisure $\sigma=2$ such that the Frisch labour supply elasticity is about 0.6.
+The statutory retirement age is 65 and the tax rate on wage income used to finance the pension system is equal to 10.6%, which corresponds to the combined contributions of employers and employees for the US Old Age and Survivors Insurance from 2000 onwards.